 Georginia is a certified School Psychologist in Colorado and New Jersey who has worked in the field since 2009.
 She is also a psychotherapist registered with the Department of Regulatory Agencies (DORA) in Colorado.

 In addition, Georginia is a Board Certified Cognitive Specialist (BCCS).
 As a BCCS, Georginia has extensive training and experience in assessing cognitive skills.
 Her experience does not stop there, applying her training to other areas to fully understand the whole individual.
-She also is a Certified Autism Specialist (CAS), which demonstrates her training and continued professional development in assessing for Autism as well as working in a variety of therapy modalities with individuals with an Autism Spectrum Disorder.

 Currently, Georginia works full time for one of the top 5 largest school districts in Colorado where she is part of a Child Find team assessing children ages infant-5 years for early intervention and special education services.
 She also evaluates 4 and 5 year old students for early access and gifted services.
 Georginia also contracts part time to evaluate students for special education services who attend one of Colorado's online/virtual schools.

 Georginia's main mission is to understand how children and adults learn, connecting the dots across multiple data points.
 This may be through assessment, direct intervention and support, review of information available, professional development, collaboration or advocacy.